scaleway/serverless-examples/containers/rust-hello-world/README.md

   At this point, you have correctly set up Docker to be able to push your image online.

-1. In a terminal, access this directory (containing the Dockerfile), and run the following command to build the image:
+1. In a terminal, access this directory (containing the Dockerfile), and run the following command to build and tag the image:

     ```bash
-    docker build -t crabnet:v1.0.0 .
+    docker docker build --platform linux/amd64 -t rg.fr-par.scw.cloud/hello-rust/crabnet:v1.0.0 .
     ```

 1. Tag and push the image to the registry namespace: